janosh/tikz/readme.md

 </h3>

-Random collection of **107** `standalone` TikZ figures.
-Mostly about physics and machine learning.
+Collection **110** `standalone` TikZ figures for illustrating concepts in physics, chemistry and machine learning.

-Check out [janosh.github.io](https://janosh.github.io/tikz) to search, sort, open in Overleaf and download figures from this collection.
+Check out [janosh.github.io](https://janosh.github.io/tikz) to search, sort, open in Overleaf and download figures (PDF/SVG/PNG) from this collection.

 Have a TikZ image you'd like to share?
-[Submit a PR](https://github.com/janosh/tikz/pulls) and add it to this list.
+[Submit a PR](https://github.com/janosh/tikz/pulls) with a `.tex` and metadata `.yml` file in the `assets/` directory and add yourself to the [`citation.cff`](citation.cff) file.

 ## Images